 In this section, we introduce a stochastic individual-based model of plant and pollinator species.
 In this model, the number of species and the number of individuals in each species are finite.
 Each species is defined by a trait, for instance a morphological or functional trait, which determines its degree of generalism.
 This trait shapes the interaction network: generalist plant species can be visited by a large number of insect species and generalist pollinator species can visit a large number of plant species.
-Even though several coevolved traits can be considered in the model (\textit{e.g.} orchids have flower with a particular morphology, color, phenology, etc.), we will focus on a single trait for the sake of simplicity.
-The dynamics is driven by the births and deaths of individuals at random times that depend 1) on their position in the plant-pollinator network, determined by their species' trait, 2) by the weights of the interactions between pairs of species, and 3) by the population sizes of the species.
-The evolution of these interacting populations is described by a stochastic differential equation (SDE) involving Poisson point measures and an acceptance-rejection algorithm as in the Gillespie algorithm \cite{gillespie76} (see Fournier and Méléard \cite{fourniermeleard} or Ferri\`ere and Tran \cite{ferriere2009stochastic} for the mathematical formulation of the Gillespie algorithm by mean of SDEs in cases with interactions).
+Even though several coevolved traits can be considered in the model (\textit{e.g.} orchids have flowers with a particular morphology, color, phenology, etc.), we will focus on a single trait for the sake of simplicity.
+The dynamics is driven by the births and deaths of individuals at random times that depend 1) on their positions in the plant-pollinator network, determined by their species traits, 2) by the weights of the interactions between pairs of species, and 3) by the population sizes of the species.
+The evolution of these interacting populations is described by a stochastic differential equation (SDE) involving Poisson point measures and an acceptance-rejection algorithm as in the Gillespie algorithm \cite{gillespie76} (see \cite{fourniermeleard,ferriere2009stochastic,metztran} for the mathematical formulation of the Gillespie algorithm by mean of SDEs in cases with interactions).